egkelly/nessus-scanner/README.md

 After the Server has started, you can open the Nessus Scanner in your browser: [http://localhost:8834](http://localhost:8834).
 It will take several minutes to initialize the server plugins.

+## Test the installation

+From within the nessus-scanner directory, run `sudo bash test/is-alive.sh nessus`

 # Deploying Nessus from GitLab